hyperledger-archives/ursa-rfcs/cs-verifiable-encryption/README.md

         )?;
     ```

-1. The verifier reconstructs the ciphertext over blindings and matches the received ciphertext over blindings using `CSKeypair::reconstruct_blindings_ciphertext`.
+1. The verifier reconstructs the ciphertext over blindings and matches the received ciphertext over blindings using `reconstruct_blindings_ciphertext`.
 The `attribute_responses` in the example below is sent by the prover as part of the main protocol for all attributes.
 The verifier picks those that were encrypted.

     ```rust
     let pub_key: CSEncPubkey = serde_json::from_str(&serz_pub_key.unwrap()).unwrap();
-    let blindings_ciphertext: CSCiphertext = CSKeypair::reconstruct_blindings_ciphertext(
+    let blindings_ciphertext: CSCiphertext = reconstruct_blindings_ciphertext(
             &ciphertext,
             &attribute_responses,
             &r_hat,